Figure (wood)

+In wood, figure refers to the general appearance of wood, as seen on a longitudinal surface (side-grain), either in the tangential or the radial surfaces.

+Description

-In wood, figure refers to the appearance of wood, as seen on a longitudinal surface (side-grain): a "figured wood" is not plain.
+In wood, figure refers to the appearance of wood, as seen on a longitudinal surface (side-grain).
+A figured wood is not plain.

 The figure of a particular piece of wood is, in part, due to its grain and, in part, due to the cut, or to innate properties of the wood.
-A few of the tropical hardwoods, like the rosewoods, may have a unique figure.